MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

 # Operations

+## Blob encoding and blob ID

+Walrus stores blobs across storage nodes in an [encoded form](../overview/encoding.md), and refers to blobs by their _blob ID_.
+The blob ID is deterministically derived from the content of a blob and the Walrus configuration.
+The blob ID of two files with the same content will be the same.

+You can derive the blob ID of a file locally using the command: `walrus blob-id <file path>`

 ## Store

 Walrus may be used to **store a blob**, via the native client APIs or a publisher.

+> **All blobs
+> stored in Walrus are public and discoverable by all**.
+Therefore you must not use Walrus to store
+> anything that contains secrets or private data without additional measures to protect
+> confidentiality.

 Under the hood a number of operations happen both on Sui as well as on storage nodes:

 - The client or publisher encodes the blob and derives a _blob ID_ that identifies the blob.
 This is a `u256` often encoded as a URL safe base64 string.